jkunkee/ESP32-display-support/LCD-Products/ESP32-S3-LCD-1.69/Tasmota/README.md

 #undef USE_DISPLAY_MATRIX
 #undef USE_DISPLAY_SEVENSEG

-// Device list
+// On-board devices
-// W25Q128JVSIQ 16-Mbit external flash is already handled by the board config since it's a pretty standard arrangement.
+// W25Q128JVSIQ 16-Mbit external QIO flash
+// --> already handled by the "qio_" in the board config.
 // PCF85063 RTC
 #define USE_RTC_CHIPS                          // Enable RTC chip support and NTP server - Select only one
 #define USE_PCF85063                         // [I2cDriver92] Enable PCF85063 RTC support (I2C address 0x51)
 // QMI8658 6-axis IMU
+// --> TODO No Tasmota driver exists, so I'm writing one in Berry.
-  // TODO
+// Buzzer (GPIO-transistor-voicecoil arrangement)
-// pin-transistor-voice-coil buzzer
-// Be sure to also use the BuzzerPwm or SetOption111 Command to 1 and then configure pin 33 as a Buzzer.
-That
-// takes care of the power consumption warning in the Waveshare docs.
+// --> Further configuration is detailed later in this document.
 #ifndef USE_BUZZER
 #define USE_BUZZER
 #endif